kwiklive/React/README.md

 ## Props (Properties)
 Props are properties and allows to send data from one component to other.
 It works one way and follow a uni-directional flow i.e, parent to child only.
+Props helps to make a component dynamic.

 Props are objects actually.